Tech-Book-Community/CS50/W0/W0_Scratch.md

 > Algorithm: When you try to solve a problem, you might consider the size of the problem and how many times to solve it.
 Then break it down into small pieces, and solve them one by one.
     >  Binary tree:
-Murky showed how to write a binary search in TypeScript.

-> Scratch
-A graphical and intuitive programming language, you can build an anemi, game, ..., etc, using Scratch.
-In course week 0, it is used to demonstrate basic programming concepts.

-> Introduce how to use CS50 web resources.
-Navigated through blocks of CS50 website and demonstrated where to find lecture videos and notes.

----
-> End of notes
----

-### Binary Tree Code
 ```typescript
     function binary_search_rightmost(tradesBeenSearch: FormattedTradeDto[], endTime: number): number {
       let l = 0;